Andrew's Arsenal

 I have in my garage the following: A Dulcimer, an Autoharp, 3 Charrangos (A small 10 string instrument from the Andes Mountains which uses an armadillo shell for its body) and several cheap, beat up versions of all the above instruments.

-String Wish List: I hope to one day own (at low-no cost) a better Cello, a Harp-Guitar, a quality Nylon String and 12 String, a Cuban Laud, a Mexican Vijuela, a Russian Balalaika, an Arab Ud, and the aforementioned Chinese Guzheng.
+String Wish List: I hope to one day own (at low-no cost) a better Cello, a Harp-Guitar, a quality Nylon String and 12 String, a Cuban Laud, a Mexican Vijuela, a Russian Balalaika, and an Arab Oud.
 If you've got a connection, please help.
 (And forewarn them that it must happen "on the cheap"!)

 Accordions